cs3281/examples/threads/readme.md

 There are several thread examples in this folder.
+Start with introduction, then attributes, then join, pop and clean up.
+Then look at the synchronization examples: semaphores and then condition variables.